alahiff/InfluxDB-Marathon-autoscaler/README.md

 Simple preliminary version of an autoscaler for Marathon using metrics from InfluxDB.
 Inspired by https://github.com/tendrilinc/marathon-autoscaler.
 Resource metrics (CPU, memory, network, diskio etc) as well as application metrics from cAdvisor can be used.

+How it works:
+* A metrics collector is run on each Mesos agent.
+This queries cAdvisor and the local Mesos agent API and inserts metrics into InfluxDB tagged by the Mesos application name and task ID.
+Any labels which have been added to applications are also included as tags.
+* An autoscaling script regularly queries Marathon and searches for any applications which have special environment variables defined which specify autoscaling rules.
+It then makes use of metrics from InfluxDB in order to decide whether to scale each application.

 Prerequisites:
 * Requires cAdvisor to be running on each Mesos agent.